 If you've gone through steps one a two, your customer will be bound by the contract by taking the action.
 Now that the user has taken an action, you need a record of it.

 The easiest way to do this is to have the contact from submitted to your email inbox and filed in a designated folder for safe keeping.
 A submitted form will show details of what the user clicked and when.

 If you're a face to face personal trainer and you want to move clients online, adequate notice of terms simply means you need to inform your existing clients that their contract will be taken online.
 This is pretty easy.
 You send them a link to your contract page, and require them to acknowledge in some way.

 If you're changing the terms of a contract that existing clients have already signed, you need to give notice of terms.
 This means you don't need to get them to agree again, you just need to let them know that what they have agreed to is changing.

 You can do this with pop ups, banners on your website or a message when a user signs in to your online training service.

 In an ongoing effort to make the lives of personal trainers easier, we've created the New Client Kit.
 A 15 part series of plug and play, white label personal trainer forms that you can add your logo to, add to your website and print out.
 Here are a few related forms for you to download.
 Completely FREE!

-You can also download the rest of the New Client Kit and access fitness marketing execution plans, cheat sheets, how to guides, checklist and templates to streamline your fitness business success!
-Check out the Fitness Marketing Lab.
+You can also access fitness marketing execution plans, cheat sheets, checklist and templates to streamline your fitness business success!
+Check out the free Resources page!